-The Guided Study course, which is built around a once weekly 30-minute call with your SAT coach, costs roughly $400 per month.
+The Guided Study course, which is built around a weekly 30-minute call with your SAT coach, costs roughly $500 per month.
 As such, the Testive package is not a bargain prep offering like Magoosh SAT prep.
-However, you do get what you pay for, as this package also includes access to all of Testive’s other prep materials, including 3,000+ practice questions and 50+ hours of video-based instruction.
+In fact, assuming you study for 2-4 months, Testive is on the pricey side of SAT prep providers.

 Course options and pricing current as of date of publication.

 Our Review of the Testive SAT Prep Course